allinspiration/allin-passionbot/README.md

 WIP

-### PassionBot is a clone of a series of scripts from the Triatomic (HipChat Hubot for Heroku) suite.
+### PassionBot is an implementation of a series of scripts from the Triatomic (HipChat Hubot for Heroku) suite.

 Dependencies:
 - hubot (http://hubot.github.com)